mariaantonov/mariaantonov/README.md

 ## Hi there, I'm Maria👋

 ### 🌟 About Me
 I am a dedicated **cybersecurity** and **AI enthusiast**, passionate about developing innovative solutions to protect organizations and individuals in the digital era.
-As a **Macaulay Honors College** student, I specialize in **Information Risk Management and Cybersecurity**.
+As a **Baruch College** student, I specialize in **Information Risk Management and Cybersecurity**.
 My professional brand is defined by a drive to solve complex problems, learn continuously, and create tools that make the digital world safer.

 🏆 **Highlights**:
 - Winner: **2024 ISACA Cybersecurity Case Study Competition**